-Blake received a 2004 GAP to offset costs involved in the production of an upcoming show, including wood panels, paint, mediums, varnish, and brushes.
+Blake received 2004 GAP Award funding to offset costs involved in the production of an upcoming show, including wood panels, paint, mediums, varnish, and brushes.
 In addition, funding will cover the cost of truck rental and transport of the pieces for documentation and installation, as well as marketing costs, including postcards, mailing lists, and documentation in slide and large print photo formats.
-“The finished acrylic paintings on panel will range in size from smaller works to pieces as large as 4’x5’”.

 Information included above was provided by artist at the time of application.